 Gum disease is an infection of the tissues that surround and support your teeth.
 It is a major cause of tooth loss in adults.
 Because early gum disease is usually painless, you may not know you have it.
 Also referred to as periodontal disease, gum disease is caused by plaque, the sticky film of bacteria that is constantly forming on our teeth.

 Causes and Risk Factors

-While plaque (and bacteria) is considered the main cause of gum disease, other risk factors such as chewing tobacco, malnutrition, alcohol consumption, smoking, higher levels of stress and certain drugs may also act as contributing or aggravating factors.
+While plaque is considered the main cause of gum disease, other risk factors include:

 Stages of Gum Disease